-If you have enrolled in GUL insurance coverage for you or your spouse/civil union partner/domestic partner, you can enroll for life insurance from \$5,000 to \$20,000, in \$5,000 increments, for your eligible dependent children.
+If you have enrolled in GUL insurance coverage for you or your spouse/partner, you can enroll for life insurance from \$5,000 to \$20,000, in \$5,000 increments, for your eligible dependent children.
 Life insurance coverage is provided by MetLife.
-To enroll in child life coverage, call MetLife at 1-800-523-2894 or visit the MetLife MyBenefits website through Total Comp @ Citi at www.totalcomponline.com.
+To enroll in child life coverage, call MetLife at 1 (888) 252-3607 or visit the MetLife MyBenefits website through TotalComp@Citi at www.totalcomponline.com.